adavattedeve/Portfolio/README.md

 Objective:

-    Project started just as test how I could implement changing equipment with dynamic bodyparts.
+    Project started as a test how I could implement changing equipment with dynamic bodyparts.
     Afterwards I got some ideas and wanted to make it full game but project was interrupted by another project so it was left unfinished.